Skip to main content

 Conclusion

-By leveraging the events Komo Engagement OS publishes to dataLayer and adobeDataLayer, you can gain deep insights into user behavior and engagement.
+By leveraging the events Komo Engagement Engine publishes to dataLayer and adobeDataLayer, you can gain deep insights into user behavior and engagement.
 Whether you’re using Google Tag Manager or Adobe Launch, these events enable you to track meaningful user actions, analyze campaign performance, and make informed decisions to optimize your platform’s performance.
 For more information on setting up Google Tag Manager or Adobe Launch, refer to the official documentation linked above.